fyysikkokilta/fk-tiedotin/README.md

 Fk-tiedotin is written in Python and uses following libraries: PyQt5, TinyDB, Jinja2.
 These can be installed with

-`pip3 install pyqt5 tinydb Jinja2`
+`pip3 install pyqt5 tinydb Jinja2 pyperclip`

 ## Usage
 Open GUI to add entries to database: